My Credentials and Professional Background

 As a Cat Music Researcher and trained music producer, my work explores how sound, rhythm, and frequency shape emotional states in cats.
 Before dedicating my work fully to feline behavior, I spent five years studying music production in London, a background that continues to directly inform my research.

 Through research, behavioral observation, and practical experimentation, I have explored how specific soundscapes, rhythms, and frequencies can either increase stress or gently support calm, predictability, and emotional safety in cats.
 I am currently developing original music compositions informed by behavioral science, sensory regulation research, and observed emotional responses in rescued and sensitive feline populations.
+This work sits at the intersection of sound design, environmental enrichment, and feline behavioral science.

 Understanding Cats Beyond What We See

-Through research, observation, and practical experimentation, I’ve explored how specific soundscapes, rhythms, and frequencies can either increase stress or gently support calm, predictability, and emotional safety in cats.
+Through research, behavioral observation, and practical experimentation, I have explored how specific soundscapes, rhythms, and frequencies can either increase stress or gently support calm, predictability, and emotional safety in cats.
+I am currently developing original music compositions informed by behavioral science, sensory regulation research, and observed emotional responses in rescued and sensitive feline populations.
+This work sits at the intersection of sound design, environmental enrichment, and feline behavioral science.

 Methodology